ps1337/reinschauer/README.md

 **I don't have a direct connection between `client` and `server`**

-> You can use the Cobaltstrike CNA script, which tunnels traffic via Beacon.
+> You can use a CobaltStrike Beacon to tunnel traffic.

 **I don't have Cobaltstrike!**